 In fact, total blackouts in the US rose significantly from 2,169 in 2008 to 3,634 in 2014, with a peak of 41.8 million people affected by them in the disastrous 2011.
 Power outages from weather also affected SolSolutions’ local customer base the most, with 525 such blackouts hitting California during that same time span, the most of any state by far.

-Across the world, emergency power has become a key topic for global business forums, governments and international organizations to mitigate the effects of natural disasters.
+Across the world, emergency power has become a key topic for global business forums, governments, and international organizations to mitigate the effects of natural disasters.

 Access to Energy in Disasters

-The up-tick in both non-disaster and disaster related blackouts have pushed demand for emergency backup solar power.
+The uptick in both non-disaster and disaster-related blackouts have pushed demand for emergency backup solar power.
 With limited energy options, emergency power has historically been provided by gas generators.

-Monetary Costs Associated with Blackouts
+Monetary Costs Associated with Blackout

--A 2006 heat related blackout in Queens, New York that lasted nine days was estimated to cost $188 million to the community.
+A 2006 heat-related blackout in Queens, New York that lasted nine days was estimated to cost $188 million to the community.

--The cost broke down into a price tag of $77 million for residents (based on personal, housing and medical expenses) and $116 million for businesses.
+The cost broke down into a price tag of $77 million for residents (based on personal, housing and medical expenses) and $116 million for businesses.

--Based on these numbers, blackouts cost residents $49.17 and businesses $687.61 a day (See Table 1).
+Based on these numbers, blackouts cost residents $49.17 and businesses $687.61 a day (See Table 1).

 This gives a nice look at the average costs associated with blackouts on a per day basis.
 These figures can only be expected to rise as both groups continue to increase their usage of and dependence on technology.

-Regarding the projections of these numbers to other markets, the cost could be lower for businesses in areas with less population, depending on consumer base size for the firm and the cost per item/service not sold.
+Regarding the projections of these numbers to other markets, the cost could be lower for businesses in areas with less population, depending on the consumer base size for the firm and the cost per item/service not sold.

 However, for residents in rural areas, these costs can be higher due to increased commuting times for emergencies and to reach shops and/or locations with electricity.
 Furthermore, the increase in natural events has only led to higher costs.

--Overall, weather related disasters for the turbulent 2011 caused a record $52 billion in damages.
+Overall, weather-related disasters for the turbulent 2011 caused a record $52 billion in damages.

 Emergency Power from the SolMan

-The portable solar generators from SolSolutions are easy plug and play solutions for continuous emergency backup solar power.
+The portable solar generators from SolSolutions are an easy plug and play solutions for continuous emergency backup solar power.